openintegrationhub/Connectors/Adapters/Examples/SnazzyContactsAdapter/Development.md

 ## Conclusion

 [elasticio-snazzycontacts-component](https://github.com/openintegrationhub/Data-and-Domain-Models/tree/master/MasterDataModels/SnazzyContactsAdapter) is deployed on [elastic.io](http://www.elastic.io "elastic.io platform") platform and its features could be use for generating flows.
 The component can be used for further development as well.
-The reason for the slow flow timing should be determined and thus  the performance of data transmission will be improved.